Avelumab: Interactions

 As avelumab is an antibody, no pharmacokinetic interactions with other drugs are expected.

 Pharmacology

 Mechanism of action

 Avelumab is a whole monoclonal antibody of isotype IgG1 that binds to the programmed death-ligand 1 (PD-L1) and therefore inhibits binding to its receptor programmed cell death 1 (PD-1).
 Formation of a PD-1/PD-L1 receptor/ligand complex leads to inhibition of CD8+ T cells, and therefore inhibition of an immune reaction.
 Immunotherapy aims at ceasing this immune blockage by blocking those receptor ligand pairs.
 In the case of avelumab, the formation of PD-1/PDL1 ligand pairs is blocked and CD8+ T cell immune response should be increased.
 PD-1 itself has also been a target for immunotherapy.
-Therefore, avelumab belongs to the group of immune checkpoint blockade cancer therapies.